 However, because you’ll have to put your home up as collateral, your home could be foreclosed if you don’t make payments on time.
 Most HELOCs also have variable interest rates, which means your payments can increase depending on market conditions.

 HELOCs do come with one major prerequisite: In order to borrow against your house, you must have sufficient home equity.
-Before considering a HELOC, make sure the value of your home is significantly higher than the amount you still owe on your mortgage.
+Before considering a HELOC, make sure you have at least 15 percent to 20 percent equity in your home.

 3. Home equity loans